Advice on Using Design Professionals for a Quality Report

 Good design requires good teamwork; you and your design team both have responsibilities.
 Here are some tips for helping your designer to produce what you need within your budget.

 Start with a realistic budget.
-Performance reporting is new and challenging, and it can take numerous rounds of revision to develop an effective report.
-Experienced sponsors recommend that you build extra time and money into your project.
-For Web reports in particular, the database and design tasks can be quite complex, time consuming, unpredictable, and expensive.
+Because it can take numerous rounds of revision to develop an effective report, experienced sponsors recommend that you build extra time and money into your project.

 Be sure you understand how fees for design services are applied, what is covered by a contract, and the meaning of terms and conditions included in a bid.
 To avoid misunderstandings and possible budget problems, discuss the details in advance.
 Your idea of what constitutes “one round of revisions” might differ from what the designer has in mind.